acoliver/evals/project-plans/restructure/overview.md

 ##  **NEXT STEPS**

-1. Create GitHub issue tracking the restructure
-2. Create branch `issue14` based on the issue number
-3. Create and commit the detailed restructure plan to the branch
-4. Implement configuration files and unified runner
-5. Test migration with base64-fix first, then full system
+1. Configuration files implemented in this branch
+2. Core unified runner implementation with command registry
+3. Path resolution with ${EVAL_ROOT} substitution
+4. Testing and validation of new system
-6. Complete big bang migration
+5. Complete migration with big bang approach

-This restructure will transform the evaluation system from a maintenance-heavy monolith to a flexible, configuration-driven platform.
+This restructure will transform the evaluation system from a maintenance-heavy monolith to a flexible, configuration-driven platform with proper command mapping and reliable path handling.